joelfeodiyoup/isometric_engine_2024/README.md

 - add a function that will produce a 'string' version of the game grid (that could later be saved).
 - add an ability to read in a string version of the grid, to initialise it.
 - add 'save game state' to server
-- find a way to render an image into a cell
 - add a sql database?
 - get push notifications from the server
 - add proper typing to back end (some weird stuff with apollo typing.
 I think it's a slight nightmare.)